-- the person has participated in serious misconduct in relation to the business of a Firm; - the person has failed to make a disclosure to the bank or has made such a disclosure knowing it to be false or misleading in a material respect; - the person has provided information to the Central Bank which they knew or ought to have known was false or misleading, whether the provision of this information was direct, indirect or through another person; - the person has caused or sought to cause information requested by the Deputy Governor by way of an evidentiary notice not to be provided; - the person has failed to comply with an evidentiary notice or a suspension notice; and - the person has been convicted of an offence of money-laundering, terrorist financing or an offence involving fraud, dishonesty or breach of trust.
+- the person does not have the experience, qualifications or skills necessary to properly and effectively perform the CF at issue, a part of that CF or CFs generally; - the person does not meet specific standards prescribed by the Central Bank in respect of fitness and probity; - the person has participated in serious misconduct in relation to the business of a Firm; - the person has failed to make a disclosure to the bank or has made such a disclosure knowing it to be false or misleading in a material respect; - the person has provided information to the Central Bank which they knew or ought to have known was false or misleading, whether the provision of this information was direct, indirect or through another person; - the person has caused or sought to cause information requested by the Deputy Governor by way of an evidentiary notice not to be provided; - the person has failed to comply with an evidentiary notice or a suspension notice; and - the person has been convicted of an offence of money-laundering, terrorist financing or an offence involving fraud, dishonesty or breach of trust.

-5.1.3.1 Issuing a Prohibition Notice
+5.2.2.1 Issuing a Prohibition Notice

 A prohibition notice can only be issued in certain circumstances and when certain requirements are met.
 Firstly, a prohibition notice can only be issued where each of the following steps have been taken:

-- the Deputy Governor has conducted an investigation into the person's fitness and probity and prepared a report of the findings, which was provided to those entitled to receive it; and - the Central Bank, or the Governor of the Central Bank, considered this report and any submissions made to the Deputy Governor during the period allowed.88
+- the Deputy Governor has conducted an investigation into the person's fitness and probity and prepared a report of the findings, which was provided to those entitled to receive it; and - the Central Bank, or the Governor of the Central Bank, considered this report and any submissions made to the Deputy Governor during the period allowed.

-Secondly, a prohibition notice can be issued without an investigation into a person's fitness and probity, provided there are undisputed facts which, in the opinion of the Central Bank or the Governor of the Central Bank, renders an investigation unnecessary.89 However, where a prohibition notice is being issued without an investigation into the individual's fitness and probity having been conducted, the individual concerned and the Firm must have been afforded a reasonable opportunity to make a submission in relation to the matter.90
+Secondly, a prohibition notice can be issued without an investigation into a person's fitness and probity, provided there are undisputed facts which, in the opinion of the Central Bank or the Governor of the Central Bank, renders an investigation unnecessary.
+However, where a prohibition notice is being issued without an investigation into the individual's fitness and probity having been conducted, the individual concerned and the Firm must have been afforded a reasonable opportunity to make a submission in relation to the matter.